 TTM: trailing 12 months

-There are currently 5.3 million Owens-and-Minor shares held short by investors – that's known as Owens-and-Minor's "short interest".
-This figure is 18.5% down from 6.5 million last month.
+There are currently 5.4 million Owens-and-Minor shares held short by investors – that's known as Owens-and-Minor's "short interest".
+This figure is 8.5% up from 5.0 million last month.

 There are a few different ways that this level of interest in shorting Owens-and-Minor shares can be evaluated.

-Owens-and-Minor's "short interest ratio" (SIR) is the quantity of Owens-and-Minor shares currently shorted divided by the average quantity of Owens-and-Minor shares traded daily (recently around 1.2 million).
-Owens-and-Minor's SIR currently stands at 4.35.
-In other words for every 100,000 Owens-and-Minor shares traded daily on the market, roughly 4350 shares are currently held short.
+Owens-and-Minor's "short interest ratio" (SIR) is the quantity of Owens-and-Minor shares currently shorted divided by the average quantity of Owens-and-Minor shares traded daily (recently around 776525.07204611).
+Owens-and-Minor's SIR currently stands at 6.94.
+In other words for every 100,000 Owens-and-Minor shares traded daily on the market, roughly 6940 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Owens-and-Minor.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Owens-and-Minor.